fbpx

 Here you would find like-minded owner operators, customers/brokers, dispatchers, etc. You can collect information, make one-to-one relations with your clients/ prospective partners.

-Other urgent requirements for a owner operator
+Other urgent requirements for an owner operator

 Firstly, you need a good insurance agency/provider covering you for various circumstances/policy types.
 You need to take 3rd party liability, cargo, uninsured motorist, trailer/equipment insurance.